jimlindybner/probability-visualizer/readme.md

     - For percentages, enter the desired value for *x* and "100" for *y*.

 2. ***Random Stat***:
-    - Generates visualizations for the odds and probabilities of interesting random statistics and facts already stored in the web app.
+    - Generates and displays visualizations for the odds and probabilities of interesting random statistics and facts already stored in the web app.

 ## Additional Notes